$d$-pleated surfaces and their shear-bend coordinates: Preliminaries

 \section{Preliminaries}

-In this section, we discuss several preliminaries we will need in the remainder of this paper.
-Specifically, in Section \ref{ssec:geodlam}, we collect background from the theory of geodesic laminations and their train track neighborhoods, and set up the notation about these objects that we use in the rest of this paper.
-Then in Section \ref{flag}, we discuss flags and their projective invariants, and in Section \ref{sec: Holder}, we discuss variations of the H\"older property that we will use.
-Finally, in Section \ref{ssec:Hitchin} we discuss Hitchin representations.
+In this section, we discuss several preliminaries we will need in this paper.
+Specifically, in Section \ref{ssec:geodlam}, we collect background from the theory of geodesic laminations, and in Section \ref{flag}, we discuss flags and the notion of hyperconvexity.